ilorm/old-monorepo/packages/ilorm-plugin-algolia/README.md

 # ilorm-plugin-algolia
-This plugin add binding between your data an algolia.
+This plugin adds binding between your data and algolia.

 ## Schema
-With the plugin enable you can define which field will be stored in your database and in algolia.
+With this plugin enabled you can define which fields will be stored in your database and in algolia.

 ```javascript